 Food and beverage businesses should also consider asking for subsidies to keep up the supply of essentials during a pandemic.
 For instance, the flour industry in Pakistan has requested the government to cut taxes or issue subsidies for items required to run the mills.

 Businesses in the food and beverage sector need to be aware of the new local and federal requirements to protect themselves from litigation charges and/or bankruptcy.
-In the US, the CDC has issued guidance procedures for employers, which must be followed as a minimum requirement.
+Gloves.com provides guidance procedures to help protect you and your employees and maintain a healthy and safe work environment.
 In order to ensure maximum safety, employees must be asked about their health before each shift, and all protocols regarding food handling and food safety must be strictly followed.
 Other important safety measures include maintaining safe distance at takeaways, non-contact delivery of eatables, and covering employment claims.